rajeevt2001/WallpaperThemeSyncXp/README.md

 ## Description

-Wallpaper Theme Sync XP is a simple software designed to apply color schemes from the Luna Xpander theme based on your desktop wallpaper.
-Built specifically for Windows XP, this tool mimics Windows 10's automatic color feature, albeit in a primitive way.
+Wallpaper Theme Sync XP is a simple software made with the help of Chat GPT, designed to apply color schemes from the Luna Xpander theme based on your desktop wallpaper.
+Built specifically for Windows XP, this tool mimics Windows 10's automatic color feature but in a primitive way.

 This program works especially well with John’s Background Switcher, making it useful for automatically adjusting theme colors when cycling through a wallpaper slideshow.